kjosib/kjosib.github.io/Counterpoint/effects.md

 Many of them are more academically advanced than myself.
 But also, about half of them have a non-CS background.
 We have physicists, economists, and geochemical engineers.
-We have a short bus that fetches old ladies from *the home* to teach our young whipper-snappers to maintain the COBOL systems those same ladies wrote before the Hula Hoop was cool.
+We have a short-bus that fetches old ladies from *the home* to teach our young whipper-snappers to maintain the COBOL systems those same ladies wrote before the Hula Hoop was cool.

 *The Company* considers all of this a good thing.
 After all, sweet careers are made of this, so who am I to disagree?